Good coffee isn’t just about the beans. Using the right type of milk makes a difference too.

 Now imagine the milk residue in your coffee machine.
 If you love your morning coffee, you’ll want to keep that taste consistently good.

 That is why it is so important to descale your machine once every few months.
-Here is a manual on what to use and how to descale.
+Here is a guide on what to use and how to descale.

 The Whole (Milk) Truth